18F/identity-idp/README.md

 1. Make sure you have a working development environment with all the [dependencies](#dependencies) installed.
 On a Mac, the easiest way to set up a development environment is by running our [Laptop] script.
-The script will install all of this project's dependencies, except for `libxmlsec1`, which you can install with Homebrew:
+The script will install all of this project's dependencies.

-        $ brew install libxmlsec1

 1. Make sure Postgres and Redis are running.
 For example, on OS X: